All modern communities use mineral resources extracted from beneath the ground – New Zealand examples include:

-In 2004 the value of production from mining underground resources (excluding oil and gas) was $1,142 million, which is just under 1% of gross domestic product.
-This has grown over 45% over the five years since 1999, buoyed by strong economic conditions and growth in mineral exports.
+In 2004 the value of production from mining underground resources (excluding oil and gas) was $1.142 billion, just under 1% of gross domestic product.
+This had grown over 45% since 1999, buoyed by strong economic conditions and growth in mineral exports.

 The meaning of the term ‘mineral’ varies according to the context.
 When applied to mining, it is used for natural substances that are extracted from the earth.
 This includes material as varied as oil, coal, aggregate, limestone and iron sand.

 Pastoral agriculture is dependent on the availability of superphosphate.
-Only limited amounts of phosphate and sulfur are available in New Zealand so these must be imported and processed to make superphosphate.
+Only limited amounts of phosphate and sulphur are available in New Zealand, so these must be imported and processed to make superphosphate.
 The other main mineral imports are copper, zinc, gypsum, lead, magnesium, manganese, nickel and titanium oxide.

 Although some light oil is produced in Taranaki, mainly from the Kāpuni and Māui gas fields, this is not sufficient for national energy needs, especially for transport fuel.
-Imported oil is processed at the Marsden Point refinery (in Northland) to produce petroleum and a range of other oil products.
+Until 2022, imported oil was processed at the Marsden Point refinery (in Northland) to produce petroleum and a range of other oil products.